Last night, two other men and I met with one of the indigenous churches some of us helped start in the jail four years ago.

 God just never seems to thrive very long in a neatly packaged box, no matter how catchy the buzz word, enticing the book, charming the visiting “worker”, or thrilling the conference.

-(Be sure to read Part 2 on Organic Leadership.)
+(Be sure to read Part 2 on Organic Church Leadership.)

 ~ Jim Wright